yasir2000/openwrt-oldwiki-md/CompilingUnderCygwin.rst

 === Compiling ===

+ * Start the configuration
+{{{
+$ make menuconfig
+}}}

+ * Start compiling
+{{{
+$ make
+}}}

-If you did this right, you should get past the inital startup and it'll start downloading the kernel.
+ * If you did this right, you should get past the inital startup and it'll start downloading the kernel.
 It kept going for about an hour and a half.
 It failed after building the cross compiler, while building the debugger.
 If this is all you need.. fine.
 I'm going for gold.
 It fails because it expects gdb to be called gdb, instead it's called gdb.exe.
 To fix this, edit openwrt/toolchain/gdb/Makefile

 {{{
-$ vim ~/openwrt/toolchain/gdb/Makefile
+$ vi ~/openwrt/toolchain/gdb/Makefile
 }}}

 Here's the problem area: